rclone/rclone/docs/content/commands/rclone_serve_http.md

 ```
       --addr stringArray                       IPaddress:Port or :Port to bind server to (default [127.0.0.1:8080])
+      --auth-proxy string                      A program to use to create the backend from the auth
       --baseurl string                         Prefix for URLs - leave blank for root
       --cert string                            TLS PEM key (concatenation of certificate and CA certificate)
       --client-ca string                       Client certificate authority to verify clients with